-Improving public access and participation for the digital age in Hampton Roads, Virginia
+Supporting public access and participation in the digital age, by and for the people of Hampton Roads, Virginia

 On a hunch we pulled in Code for Hampton Roads to see what they were all about.
 Two dozen hackers and 48 hours later, HRT Bus Finder was launched.
 Transit riders are still benefiting from the app today.
 That’s tangible value added to the cause of mobility!
 Philip Shucet

 Use your professional skills for civic good here at home.
 Connect with existing project teams or pursue your own civic initiative by coming to our Meetups and joining Code for VA on Slack.
 All skill sets welcome!
 Coding, graphic design, marketing, writing, social media, product management, events.
 Our volunteers are widely recognized for their contributions.
 Learn more…

 Volunteering for Code for Hampton Roads helps me grow as a software developer while doing something good for my community, and I’ve learned more about how government works than I ever did in school.
 Blaine Price